Our growing ESG practice has been recognised by PR Week which listed us in the Top 3 agencies delivering ESG comms in the UK in 2021/2

 Although the agency has been delivering purpose and cause driven work for over a decade, our campaigns are increasingly seen in the ‘ESG’ category as they promote progressive thinking in areas like health and wellbeing, equality and the environment

-Then this week, we were the most awarded agency at PR Moment’s inaugural ESG Awards, picking up a total of four trophies for Zurich and two other campaigns.
+We were the most awarded agency at PR Moment’s inaugural ESG Awards, picking up a total of four trophies for Zurich and two other campaigns.

 Make Money Equal for Starling Bank challenged gender representation of women and money in the media, and our Teen Minds campaign for Bupa sought to shine a light on teenage mental health during the pandemic.

 Rather than praise these campaigns ourselves, we thought we’d share the judges’ feedback.
+We’ve also included Graz’s comments in PR Week below.

 Starling, Make Money Equal